PogPossum/Ashii-s-Aracde/README.md

 # Ashii-s-Aracde
-A c# console application for my retro games sql database
+A C# console application for my retro games sql database

 This was a fun little side project I did after my chosen school subject of Database Programming.